-We have worked hard to provide you with the opportunities to broaden your experiences through co-operative education, internships, study abroad, and undergraduate research.
-This past year well over one third of our students participated in study abroad and an even larger number enrolled in undergraduate research.
-To give you better advice about your academic progress, we started a program two years ago to provide mid-semester progress reports and a response plan to help those who fall behind.
-And for those of you entering this year, our drop date has been moved later in the semester to allow you to take into account what you learn from your midterm grades.
+We have worked hard to provide you with the opportunities to broaden your experiences through co-op assignments, internships, study abroad, and undergraduate research.
+By the time our students graduate, a third of them have studied abroad, and more than 40 percent have participated in structured research.
+To advise you about your academic progress, we provide mid-semester progress reports and a response plan to help those who fall behind.
+And our drop date has been moved later in the semester to allow you to take into account what you learn from your midterm grades.

 You are arriving just in time to take advantage of the \$1 billion in new facilities we have opened over the past few years.
-They include Technology Square, which extends our campus across the expressway into the lively Midtown neighborhood; the Ford Environmental Science and Technology Building, which is our largest academic building; the Whitaker Building, new home of our biomedical engineering department; the Campus Recreation Center, which was completed just this summer and is one of the best facilities in the nation; the Whitehead Building, which houses the comprehensive Stamps Student Health Services, and the renovated Student Center Commons.
+They include Technology Square, which extends our campus across the expressway into the lively Midtown neighborhood; the Ford Environmental Science and Technology Building, which is our largest academic building; the Whitaker Building, new home of our biomedical engineering department; the Campus Recreation Center, which was completed just this summer and is one of the best facilities in the nation; the Whitehead Building, which houses the comprehensive Stamps Student Health Services, and the renovated Student Center.

-But we are not done yet, and you will find yourself detouring around construction sites for amazing new facilities like the Klaus Advanced Computing Technology Building, which should open next April, and the Molecular Science and Engineering Building, which should come on line about a year from now.
-We are also waiting for state funding for the Undergraduate Learning Center, which should be underway in a few years.
+But we are not done yet.
+We are just in the process of opening two more amazing new facilities - the Klaus Advanced Computing Building and the Molecular Science and Engineering Building.
+And you will find yourself detouring around the construction site for the Marcus Nanotechnology Building, which will be the largest cleanroom facility in the South and one of the largest in the world.
+We are also waiting for state funding for the Undergraduate Learning Center, which we hope will be underway in a few years.

-These new and upcoming facilities point to Georgia Tech's future and our ongoing quest for excellence, and our most exciting days are yet to come.
+These new facilities point to Georgia Tech's future and our ongoing quest for excellence, and our most exciting days are yet to come.
 We are a university on the move, and our goal is to become the defining technological research university of the 21st century.
 You have chosen a university with a rich and wonderful history, and you have become a Georgia Tech Yellow Jacket at one of the most exciting times in all that history.

 We want each and every one of you to succeed.
 Our nation needs your talent and the technological savvy you will learn here on our campus.
 So plunge in, get involved, and make the most of the next four years.
 If you do, I guarantee you'll have the time of your life, and your life will never be the same.